-Chainsaws of all sizes are capable of cutting through flooring, however this could pose a problem if plastic or metal is embedded inside of it.
+Chainsaws of all sizes are capable of cutting through flooring, however this could pose a problem if plastic or metal is embedded in it.
 Instead, consider using a reciprocating saw with a metal cutting blade or more powerful professional grade chainsaw with metal or concrete cutting chains.

 Can Chainsaws Cut Roofing?

 Yes, but the chainsaw risks cutting into old nails, or wiring, or metal braces that could break the chain.
 The right chain could help, but so could using a circulating saw or large professional chain saw with the right chain.